 Everything starts with a story.
 Not all of them are good ones.

-We’re so wired for stories, in fact, we even make them up when we don’t have ready access to the context, meaning and events around things.
+We’re so wired for stories, we even make them up when we don’t have ready access to the context, meaning and events around things.
 Without the story, we’re not sure how we should think, feel and behave in relation to a thing.
 Without a story, we fill in the details based on our own experience and perspectives.
 It’s why the rumour mill is one of the most resilient aspects of culture.
 Look no further than Twitter for infinity examples.

 Everything starts with a story.
 Not all of them are good ones.